-Question: What is a SR 13?
+Question: What is an SR-13 form?
 I live in the state of Alabama.
-I was in an accident and the police told me to file a SR 13 on my automobile insurance.
+I was in an accident and the police told me to file an SR-13 on my automobile insurance.
 Why is that and what will happen?

-Answer: Alabama requires those who have been in an accident where there is more than $250 worth of property damage to fill out a SR-13, Safety Responsibility Accident Report.
-It contains information on the accident and your insurance coverages which AL law mandates that you turn in so they can have on file if there are issues arising from the incident.
-For other questions about car insurance in Alabama, see our Alabama car insurance page.
+Answer: Alabama requires those who have been in an accident that caused death, personal injury or more than $250 of property damage to fill out an SR-13, Safety Responsibility Accident Report.
+It contains information on the accident and your insurance coverages which Alabama law mandates that you turn in so they can have on file if there are issues arising from the incident.
+For other questions about car insurance in Alabama, see the Alabama car insurance page.

-According to the information and instructions listed on the form itself, completion of the SR-13 form is required by section 32-7-1 of the Code of Alabama.
-Completion of this form is required ONLY if a motor vehicle accident occurring in Alabama caused death, personal injury, or property damage to any one owner in excess of $250.
+Completion of the SR-13 form is required by section 32-7-1 of the Code of Alabama.
+Completion of this form is required if a motor vehicle accident occurring in Alabama caused death, personal injury, or property damage to any one owner in excess of $250.

-The Alabama DPS has a fact sheet about the SR-13 that lists more information that may help you understand why this form must be filed and how to file it.
+The Alabama DPS SR-13 fact sheet lists more information that may help you understand why this form must be filed and how to file it.
 Some of the information the DPS notes is that the completed form should be mailed to the address located at the top of the front page of the form.

 The driver and/or owner are responsible for filing and mailing the SR-13 to DPS.
 Sometimes your insurance company will assist you in filling out the form, but it is the driver and/or owner’s responsibility to ensure that the SR-13 is filed and received by DPS.